 Beilstein Handbook of Organic Chemistry

-We do not have a subscription to the electronic version of Beilstein, which has been merged with other databases into Elsevier's Reaxys database.
+We do not have a subscription to the electronic version of Beilstein, which has been merged with other databases into Elsevier's Reaxys system.
 If essential, and funding can be supplied, Beilstein content can be searched on STN International by our chemical information specialist, A. Ben Wagner.

 Beilstein is used to locate information on organic compounds such as: